jpleunes/rcpspt-exact/README.md

 _Flexible Services and Manufacturing Journal_ 25 (2013), pp. 74-93.
 URL: https://doi.org/10.1007/s10696-012-9141-8.

 **The encoding of Pseudo-Boolean constraints into SAT follows the approach from a paper by I. Abío et al. (2012):<br />**
-I. Abío et al. “A New Look at BDDs for Pseudo-Boolean Constraints”.
+I. Abío et al. "A New Look at BDDs for Pseudo-Boolean Constraints".
 In:
 _Journal of Artificial Intelligence Research_ 45 (2012), pp. 443–480.

+**The SAT (CNF) encoding for precedence constraints is inspired by a paper by A. Horbach (2010):<br />**
+A. Horbach.
+"A Boolean satisfiability approach to the resource-constrained project scheduling problem".
+In:
+_Annals of Operations Research_ 181 (2010), pp. 89-107.
+URL: https://doi.org/10.1007/s10479-010-0693-2.